brikis98/yevgeniy-brikman-homepage/_posts/2007-11-27-call-of-duty-4-modern-warfare-review.md

 at and play.
-It's really the little things that make it shine: the awesome tall grass &amp; camouflage that actually allows you to hide; the subtle blur effect when looking down the site of a gun; the ability to shoot through certain materials (wood, sheet metal, etc); the realistic death animations; the way soldiers hold their guns as they enter a room; the heat coming off the barrel of a gun after firing; the lighting fast transitions from briefing to combat.
+It's really the little things that make it shine: the awesome tall grass &amp; camouflage that actually allows you to hide; the subtle blur effect when looking down the site of a gun; the ability to shoot through certain materials (wood, sheet metal, etc.); the realistic death animations; the way soldiers hold their guns as they enter a room; the heat coming off the barrel of a gun after firing; the lighting fast transitions from briefing to combat.
 And the list goes on and on.
 Quite simply, it's a pleasure to see the